Elkie Brooks: Later work

-In March 2003, Brooks participated in the ITV music talent show Reborn in the USA, alongside musicians such as Peter Cox, Tony Hadley and Leee John.
-The same year, the album Trouble in Mind was released, which saw her collaborate with Humphrey Lyttelton, whom she had worked with earlier in her career, and his Band.
+In March 2003, Brooks participated in the ITV music talent show Reborn in the USA, alongside musicians such as Peter Cox and Leee John.
+The same year, the album Trouble in Mind was released, which saw her collaborate with Humphrey Lyttelton, with whom she had worked earlier in her career, and his Band.
 The album included "Bad Penny Blues" with added lyrics.
 The Electric Lady album (2005), produced by her son Jermaine Jordan, saw a return to her blues and rock roots, featuring self-penned tracks alongside re-workings of numbers by the Doors, Bob Dylan, Paul Rodgers and Tony Joe White.
 The following year saw the release of her first official DVD, Elkie Brooks & Friends: Pearls, featuring an array of guest musicians.

 Brooks's twentieth studio album, Powerless, also produced by Jordan, was released in 2010, featuring songs such as Prince's "Purple Rain" and Dylan's "Make You Feel My Love".
 She continues to perform live throughout the UK and Ireland.
 In 2012, Brooks released her autobiography Finding My Voice, published by The Robson Press.
 In it, she detailed her life and career, focusing on her love of performing live and the downsides of the recording business, which she says has often left her financially no better off.

-In July 2017, after Brooks signed to Virgin EMI, the album Pearls - The Very Best Of, was released.
-It charted at No. 14, and included two new singles: "Love Ain't Something that You Can Get for Free" and the Bryan Adams-penned "Forgive and Forget".
+In July 2017, after Brooks signed to Virgin EMI, the album Pearls – The Very Best Of, was released.
+It charted at No. 14, and included two new singles: "Love Ain't Something that You Can Get for Free" and the Phil Thornalley and Bryan Adams-penned "Forgive and Forget".
 Later in the year, a remix of the 1979 album track "The Rising Cost of Love" was also released as a single.
-All three singles made it onto the Radio 2 'A' playlist, with "Forgive and Forget" being the network's "Record of the Week".
+All three singles made it onto the Radio 2 'A' playlist, with "Forgive and Forget" being the network's "Record of the Week."
 Brooks promoted the album with several appearances on Radio 2 programmes, including the Aled Jones Show, and The One Show on BBC One.
 On 19 September that year, Brooks appeared at the London Palladium to mark 40 years since her first sell-out week at the venue in 1977.
 The show also celebrated her 40 years of success since the release of the single "Pearl's a Singer".

 The same year, Brooks recorded the closing theme song for the 2017 film Finding Your Feet, which starred Imelda Staunton, Timothy Spall, Celia Imrie and Joanna Lumley.
 The track, "Running to the Future", was released as a download-only single, and included on the soundtrack album.
 Brooks' self-penned song "Just An Excuse" has been remixed several times, most notably appearing on the Bonobo album Migration in 2017.
-She has performed live since 1960; her 2021 tour, put back from 2020, has been billed as her 60th Year Anniversary Tour.
+She has performed live since 1960; her 2021 tour, delayed from the previous year due to the COVID-19 pandemic in the United Kingdom, was billed as her 60th Year Anniversary Tour.